 Easy Slow Cooker Summer Tomato Jam

 Tomato jam?
-Hmmm, that’s a new one on me, but the idea I could use up a whole flat of tomatoes AND do it in a slow cooker was very appealing!
-I love to put up some goodies to enjoy when the snow flies and this sure sounded both good and easy!
+Hmmm, that’s a new one for me, but the idea I could use up a whole flat of tomatoes AND do it in a slow cooker was very appealing!
+I love putting up some goodies to enjoy when the snow flies, which sure sounded good and easy!

-This deep red jam will be so pretty and festive on my table!
-I need to think of a little green garnish; then it will be perfect!
-And, it will be something new and different for a party!
+This deep red tomato jam will be so pretty and festive on my table!
+I need to think of a little green garnish; it will be perfect!
+And it will be something new and different for a party!